 A cooking education scheme for Loundsley Green

-Following our recent extension and renovation of our kitchen at the centre following a Health Lottery grant, a Cookery project was also funded to offer a variety of classes, workshops and clubs.
+Following the recent extension and renovation of the community centre kitchen (thanks to funding from the People’s Health Trust), a Cookery Club was also funded to offer a variety of classes & workshops.
 Two recent food hygiene courses have been attended by a number of members of the community who have now qualified with a nationally recognised Level 2 award, and we have provided basic cookery skills workshops since 2014.

 Please find below the forthcoming schedule for our monthly Cookery Development Group in the first half of 2019: